christaylor-hod/auto-screenshot-journey/README.md

 # Form Journey Mapper

-Automatically crawl form-based websites (especially GOV.UK services), explore all branching paths, and generate structured documentation including spreadsheets, flowcharts with page screenshots, and a PDF for importing into Mural.
+Automatically crawl form-based websites (optimised for GOV.UK transactional services), explore all branching paths, and generate structured documentation including spreadsheets, flowcharts with page screenshots, and a PDF for importing into Mural.

+Works with real services, and published prototypes both local and public.

 ## What it does